TOT/TMD Frequently Asked Questions

 Can the TOT and TMD assessment be combined on the guest folio (as 12.05%, for example) and reported as a combined total to the City?

-No. TOT is a tax collected from the Transient and the TMD assessment is levied on the Operator of the lodging business.
+No. TOT is a tax collected from the Transient and the TMD assessment is levied on the lodging business.
 The TMD assessment may be passed on to the Transient but must be shown as a separate line item on the folio/receipt.
 The TOT and TMD assessment must also be reported separately on the monthly return submitted to the City.